 Income taxes are accounted for in accordance with Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes (SFAS 109).
-Off Broadway Investments, Inc. is a Subchapter S Corporation and does not pay any federal income taxes; however, it is subject to state and local income taxes and alternative minimum taxes.
+Off Broadway Investments, Inc. is a Subchapter S Corporation and does not pay any federal income taxes; however, it is subject to state Notes to Financial Statements and local income taxes and alternative minimum taxes.
 Any liability or benefit from the Company's Subchapter S income or losses is the responsibility of or benefit to the individual shareholders.